 Peter said, “We need a commitment This is going to happen quickly.”

 Paul contacted the banks and they were hesitant.
 Paul had to make the telephone call he did not want to make.
 Paul called Peter and told him the news.
 There was silence on the telephone.

 Peter said, “I will call you in a couple of days.”
 CLICK.

 Peter called Paul the next day.
 He told Paul to get the keys to the restaurant and meet him there at noon the next day.
 Peter showed up with his banker from Connecticut.
 They were there for about thirty minutes.
 The financing was in place.

-On Saturday night, October 16, 2015 Paul and Betty Disch served their last meal and their last inn guest at the Fairview Inn.
-On Monday October 25, 2015, Paul and Betty served their first meal at Disch’s Tavern with the same sixty-four people with whom they had closed the Fairview Inn.
+On Saturday night, October 16, 2015 Paul and Betty Disch served their last meal and their last inn guest in Brant Rock.
+On Monday October 25, 2015, Paul and Betty served their first meal at Disch’s Tavern with the same sixty-four people with whom they had closed the Brant Rock restaurant.
 Disch’s Tavern was off to a great start, but—as Paul often says—”you are only as good as your last meal.”